Turtle-Plush/WHSTechNotes/journal.md

 # September 27, 2024
 Exactly following intrusctions while learning how to code is important.
 The main reason is because computers don't understand language like us, they use a special language that needs to be specific in order to function.
+# October 21, 2024
+AI is a useful tool that is widely available nowadays.
+Although they're some pros and cons of using AI.
+For example, AI can be used to look up useful information as it pulls from thousands of different sources to show a summary of the topic its looking for.
+A con is that students can use it to cheat on their tests, exams, and essays.